mehmetzahiddaldal/Drone-Interface/README.md

 9) Battery and GPS
 10) Map

-  The map system is showing drone snap locaiton and providing put waypoint marker.
-  Note : The project is not finished.
+  The map system is showing drone snap locaiton and providing put waypoint marker.\n Note : The project is not finished.
 I can put a marker but do not save.
 And I designed all parameters but now execute altitude and Yaw parameters.